MicrosoftDocs/azure-stack-docs/azure-stack/hci/hybrid-capabilities-with-azure-services.md

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

-There are several cloud service components that integrate your on-premises Azure Stack HCI solution with Azure cloud.
-This article describes these cloud service components and how they help enable hybrid capabilities in your Azure Stack HCI deployment.
+Your on-premises Azure Stack HCI solution integrates with Azure cloud via several cloud service components—such as Azure Stack HCI cloud service, Azure Arc, and other Azure hybrid services.
+This article describes the functionality provided by these cloud service components, and how they help provide hybrid capabilities to your Azure Stack HCI deployment.

 :::image type="content" source="media/overview/azure-stack-hci-azure-cloud.png" alt-text="Diagram shows the integration points between the on-premises Azure Stack HCI solution and Azure cloud" border="false":::